travis-ci/docs-travis-ci-com/docs/user/travis-pro.md

 instance your Gemfile, you add an SSH key specifically for this user and put that key into your .travis.yml.
 Here are the steps to take:

-* Create a user and add it to your organization, give it pull permission to the relevant repositories.
+* Create a new user on GitHub and add it to your organization, give it pull permission to the relevant repositories.
 * Create an SSH key for the user: `ssh-keygen -f id_mustache_power`.
   Note: this must be a password-less key for Travis CI to be able to use it.